Last Updated on

 The longer you cold brew the more intense the color and flavor of the tea.
 White teas will brew the quickest, followed by green teas and twisted/flat oolongs, allow most time for rolled oolongs, pu-erhs, herbal infusions and black teas.

-Play around with the ratio of tea to water until you find a strength of your preference but as a general rule 1 tablespoon loose leaf tea for every 24 ounces of water is fine.
+Play around with the ratio of tea to water until you find a strength of your preference but as a general rule 1 to 2 tablespoons loose leaf tea for every 24 ounces of water is fine.
 Experiment with your own blend of teas.
 Besides adding dried herbs like lavender you may want to try citrus slices, mint or muddled fresh berries.

 What’s your favorite iced tea flavor?